Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

     C:\Users\<username>\VirtualBox VMs

 Delete the folder name that matches the path in error above.
-In the example aboves case it would be:
+In the example aboves case it would look **similar** to this:

     C:\Users\<username>\VirtualBox VMs\localdev_306449ed646\